agentmilindu/simple-Node-app/README.md

       res.render('profile', {   title: 'Profile', username: req.params.username });
     };

 When someone sends a HTTP GET request to the URL 'localhost/users/bill', the '/users/:username' rout will catch it and trigger this controller.
-This controller will render the view called 'profile' and paas a varialble called 'username' with the value that we got with the request ( that is 'bill' in this case).
+This controller will render the view called 'profile' and pass a variable called 'username' with the value that we got with the request ( that is 'bill' in this case).

 #### views / layout.jade
-Contains the jade codes for themain templat of the site.
+Contains the jade codes for the main template of the site.
 This Jade codes will be converted into HTML by Jade Template Engine.

 #### views / login.jade
-This extends the layout.jade and overides the 'content' block.
+This extends the layout.jade and overrides  the 'content' block.

 #### Public folder
 Holds all the static files like CSS, JS, images, etc.